Nothing is more Australian than an Aussie Meat Pie, and these party pies are a must at any gathering. An easy meat pie recipe using minced beef.

 When it comes to entertaining, it’s always good to have a few vegetarian options, and these Spinach and Feta Puff Pastry Pies are one of my stand-by options.
 As an Australian, I also have a fond affection for a party pie, so it is hard to host a party without making a batch of pies, vegetarian or otherwise.

 These Vietnamese Meat Pies (also called Bánh Patê Sô) are based on the French Pâté Chaud.
 They have a delicious pork filling seasoned with fresh Asian herbs and spices, and wrapped in golden puff pastry.
 Perfect for snacks or a light meal.

 Growing up in Australia, I ate my fair share of meat pies, especially as the daughter of a baker.
 Pepper steak pies were my favourite, with a layer of mushy peas under the puff pastry lid, and always a big dollop of tomato sauce (ketchup) on top.
-On other days, chicken and vegetable pies, which my mother made using shredded rotisserie chicken in a classic white sauce, would be my after-school snack of choice.
-And then there were the pasties and sausage rolls … In short, if it involved puff pastry, you would see me eating it.

 If you are looking for a show-stopping recipe which will wow your family and friends at your next dinner party, look no further than this Beef Wellington with Green Peppercorn Sauce.
 These photos are my latest contribution to the food column in Discovery, the inflight magazine for Cathay Pacific and Cathay Dragon.